HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 ## Main Modules

 The package is organized by workflow phase.
-The old flat module names remain as compatibility wrappers, but new code should import from the subpackages.
+Code should import from the subpackages below, or from the top-level `hydromodpy.spatial.site_selection` facade when a symbol is part of the public package API.

 - `config/`: Pydantic configuration and validation models.
 - `domain/`: shared domain records that are not tied to one processing phase.